2024 OFC Women's Champions League

-The 2024 OFC Champions League was the second edition of the OFC Women's Champions League, Oceania's premier women's club football tournament organized by the Oceania Football Confederation (OFC).
+The 2024 OFC Champions League was the second edition of the OFC Women's Champions League, Oceania's premier women's club football tournament organised by the Oceania Football Confederation (OFC).

 It was played from 10 to 23 March in Honiara in the Solomon Islands.

 Auckland United from New Zealand won the title for the first time after they defeated the previous edition's runners-up Hekari United 1–0 in the final.

 Teams

 A total of 8 teams of 8 (out of 11) OFC member associations entered the competition.
 The draw was held on 17 January 2024 at OFC Home of Football in Auckland, New Zealand.